drego85/DDoS-PHP-Script/README.md

 </pre>

 ## To-Do List

-- Man/Help for CLI users
+- Validation for host param
-- Introduce the version number, start from 0.1
-- Introduce a logging function, which uses the correct printing method based on the use in cli or web mode
+- Write a method to convert from bytes to kb, mb, gb ..ecc ecc
+- Introduce a logging function to file

 ## Credits

-* [Andrea Draghetti](https://twitter.com/AndreaDraghetti) is the creator of the project, I want thank:
+* [Andrea Draghetti](https://twitter.com/AndreaDraghetti) is the creator of the project

+Special thanks:
 * [@TheZer0](https://github.com/TheZ3ro) to support for coding;
 * [@Smaury](https://github.com/smaury) to support for coding;
 * [@moty66](https://github.com/moty66) to support for coding.